dannyray44/Bettable_Event/README.md

 ```

-printing the event as a dictionary, this dictionary matches the formatting expected by WinWise API.
+Printing the event as a dictionary, this dictionary matches the formatting expected by WinWise API.
 ```python
 # print(new_event.as_dict())
 import json                                     # not required.
 Just for pretty printing